- LexisNexis Interface

 You see a list of brief records.
 The titles (or headlines) are hyperlinked.
 To read an article, simply click the title.
 Open the first article on your list, and you will see your search terms highlighted in red.
 This highlighting allows you to quickly determine the context in which the terms are being used.
 This will help you in judging the relevance of this article to your research.

-Go back to the results list by clicking Results List at the top of the frame.
+Go back to the results list by clicking the red Results tab at the top of the frame.

 A few things about what you see on this screen: